KI-FPV-UMB/wete3/README.md

     get:
       tags:
         - borrowings
-      summary: Get all borrowings or filtered by book or customer
+      summary: Get all borrowings or filtered by name
       operationId: getBorrowings
       parameters:
-        - name: bookId
+        - name: bookID
           in: query
-          description: Book to filter with
+          description: BookId to filter with
           required: false
           schema:
             type: integer
             format: int64
-        - name: customerId
+        - name: customerID
           in: query
-          description: Name to filter with
+          description: CustomerId to filter with
           required: false
           schema:
             type: integer